DavidBloggerTest/blog/_posts/2024-12-29-cloudflare-waf-configuration.md

 ![](https://blog.davidx.top/images/pic2024122904.jpg)

 Seems like nobody from Russia are humans.
 None of them passed the CAPTCHA at all.
+They were mostly trying to access wp-admin although my site is certainly not a WordPress site.

 The Tor-blocking rule hasn't blocked many visitors, however.

-Also, 300+ visitors were blocked by the UA rule, which is about the same as the number of Russian visitors.
+300+ visitors were blocked by the UA rule, which is about the same as the number of Russian visitors.
+Many were using Go-http and were accessing wp-admin.

 About 30 visitors were blocked by CAPTCHA on chat sites.
 (Among them were Bingbot.
 Well, it doesn't matter very much as I don't want my chat site to appear on search engines anyway.)

+If you have a short domain name, consider setting up a WAF, especially if you're using WordPress.
+It's a must-have for security.